microbiome/microbiome/vignettes/Data.md

 ## Importing and preprocessing microbiome data in R

-To import standard microbiome data formats (mothur, qiime etc.) into R as phyloseq object, use the [phyloseq](http://joey711.github.io/phyloseq/import-data) R package.
+To import standard microbiome data formats (mothur, qiime etc.) into R as phyloseq object, use the tools from the [phyloseq](http://joey711.github.io/phyloseq/import-data) R package.

 Examples on data preprocessing (filtering, subsetting etc.) are